jeanmathieupotvin/foodsviewer/README.md

 Because you can easily clone this project, deploy it and use it privately, just like I do.
 I made my best to make it production ready.
-Note that you will have to go through the following steps to do so.
+Note that you will have to go through the following steps before deploying.

-1. Create a private, untracked `crypt/` folder.
-This folder will contain your users' information and data (basically JSON files containing unparsed `digest::FoodCollection`.
+1. Create a private, untracked, `crypt/` folder.
+This folder will contain your users' information and data (basically JSON files containing unparsed `digest::FoodCollection`).

-2. Create a private, untracked `.env` file with some secret `SESSION_TOKEN`.
+2. Create a private, untracked, `.env` file with some secret `SESSION_TOKEN` environment variable.
 Make it random, really long, and **hide it** at all costs.
-You will also have a set a second environment variable `NOD_ENV` and *eventually* set it equal to 'production'.
+You will also have to set a second environment variable `NODE_ENV` equal to `'development'` or `'production'`.

 3. Compile the production versions of the CSS and JS scripts with the `npm` commands defined in `package.json`.

-4. Create a `private/images/` folder, and populate it with images of all the foods included in your `digestL::FoodCollections`.
-Make sure that names passed to `Food::imgFile` match the names of your foods' images.
+4. Create a `private/images/` folder, and populate it with images of all the foods included in your `digest::FoodCollection`(s).
+Make sure that names passed to all `Food::imgFile` match the names of your foods' images.

-5. Finally, publish to the web, in one click (anyone else tired of these annoying YouTube's *Webflow* ads?).
+5. Finally, publish to the web, in one click.
+(Anyone else tired of these annoying YouTube's *Webflow* ads?)

 # Implementation

-This web application is an Express application embedded into a Node process.
+This web application is an Express application embedded into a single [Node](https://nodejs.org/en/) process.
 It uses

-* EJS as its templating system;
+* [EJS](https://ejs.co/) as its templating system;
-* memorystore, bcrypt, and Passport for authentication, sessions and cookies;
+* [memorystore](https://www.npmjs.com/package/memorystore) to store sessions' IDs and cookies on the server;
+* [bcrypt](https://www.npmjs.com/package/bcrypt) to manipulate sensible information such as passwords;
+* [Passport](https://http://www.passportjs.org/) for the authentication strategy;
-* SASS to build CSS files;
+* [SASS](https://sass-lang.com/) to build CSS files;
-* PostCSS to minify CSS files and
+* [PostCSS](https://postcss.org/) to minify CSS files and
-* UglifyJS to compress and minify client-side JS scripts.
+* [UglifyJS](https://www.npmjs.com/package/uglify-js) to compress and minify client-side JS scripts.

 The code is straightforward, follows usual Express conventions, and is well documented.
-It won't be complicated to adapt it, I guarantee it. 😄🌈
+It won't be complicated to adapt, I guarantee it. 😄🌈

 # Disclaimer